- Brand New Reference Series Amp

 - DAC Module Option

 The King is Dead!
 Long Live the King!

 The Vitus RI-100 has consistently been the most popular Vitus product for quite some time and rightly so.
-For the asking price of £9900 no other integrated amplifier comes close, you need to move up to the Class A SIA-025 in order to really performance up to another level.
-The RI-100 will quite happily sit amongst other amplifiers (be it integrated or pre-power) costing double the money and if you crave that emotional connection to the music the Vitus always stands out.
+For the asking price of £9900 no other integrated amplifier comes close, you need to move up to the Class A SIA-025 in order to take performance up to another level.
+The RI-100 will quite happily sit amongst other amplifiers (be it integrated or pre-power) costing double the money and if you crave that emotional connection to the music the Vitus always stands out above other things.
 With 300 watts a side I’ve never come across a speaker the RI-100 wouldn’t simply just take in its stride.